andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 Under the hood Datastar uses a very fast morph algorithm that merges the old `<main>` fragment with the new `<main>` fragment only updating what has changed.

-*Update: It was pointed out on the Datastar discord that there is no reason not to leverage HTML bubbles up events.
+*Update: It was pointed out on the Datastar discord that there is no reason not to leverage HTML bubble up events.
 Honestly, I completely forgot you could do this (too much time with react I guess?).
-So now there's only one top level event on-click listener.
+So now there's only one top level event listener.
 I've bumped the number of cells to 2500 to keep the volume of data over the wire roughly the same.*

 ## What about the network?